Translation quiver varieties: Translation quivers

 If $a$ is contained in $\Ga_1^+\cap Q_1$ or $\si(\Ga_1^+\cap Q_1)$, then $\eta(a)\eta(\si a)=1=\eps(a)\eps'(a)$.
 Otherwise $\eta(a)\eta(\si a)=-1=\eps(a)\eps'(a)$.
 This implies that

 and $\vi$ induces an isomorphism of the corresponding mesh algebras.

-\begin{remark} Let $\Ga$ be a bipartite translation quiver, meaning that there is a decomposition $\Ga_0=I\sqcup J$ such that all arrows connect vertices in $I$ with vertices in $J$.
+\begin{remark} Let $\Ga$ be a translation quiver which is a bipartite graph, meaning that there is a decomposition $\Ga_0=I\sqcup J$ such that all arrows connect vertices in $I$ with vertices in $J$.
 Consider the cut $\Ga_1^+\sbs\Ga_1$ consisting of all arrows from $I$ to $J$.
 Then

 This implies that $(\fr)=(\fr')$ and $\Pi(\Ga)=k\Ga/(\fr)=k\Ga/(\fr')$ for the relation

 \end{remark}

 \begin{remark} Let $\Ga=\bZ Q$ be the repetition quiver of a quiver $Q$ from Example \ref{repetition}.
 Then it is common to use the mesh relation \rdt